LaurenR97/Home_Sales/README.md

 Verify that the home_sales table is no longer cached.
 6. Final Steps
 Download and Upload Notebook:
-Download your Home_Sales.ipynb file and upload it to your "Home_Sales" GitHub repository.
-Support and Resources
-Your instructional team is available to support you during classes and office hours.
-You also have access to learning assistants and tutors to help you with any topics as needed.
-Make sure to utilize these resources as you work on this project.

-Requirements and Grading
-Spark DataFrame Creation :

 Create a Spark DataFrame from the dataset.
 Temporary Table Creation :